PedroTsun/nhsWorkshop/lesson03.md

 ```

 * This quick tutorial is not meant to teach you javascript in details.
 It gives you an
 example of how JS can be useful.
-To learn more, you can learn from some useful khan academy videos on JS.
+To learn more, you can learn by watching some useful khan academy videos on JS.

 ## Some Suggestions for JS on Your Webpage
 * Have a multiple choice that gives hints